 There’s some confusion in the marketplace about the difference between I-frames and IDR frames.
 The short answer is that every IDR frame is an I-frame, but not vice versa, so there can be I-frames that aren’t IDR frames.
 When you’re producing for streaming, that’s when you can run into problems.

-Simply stated, if all I-frames are not IDR frames, you can see the distortion shown in the figure above if you drag back and forth in the file.
-As an example, I produced the video file immediately below with no IDR frames.
-If you drag back and forth enough times, you’ll see distortion like that shown in the frame grab above.
+Simply stated, if all I-frames are not IDR frames, you may see the distortion shown in the figure above if you drag back and forth in the file.

 What’s the right setting?